India sets record for new COVID cases; oxygen running out | Health

 The previous record one-day rise in cases was held by the United States, which had 297,430 new cases on one day in January, though its tally has since fallen sharply.
 Television showed images of people with empty oxygen cylinders crowding refilling facilities as they scrambled to save relatives in hospital.

 In the western city of Ahmedabad, a man strapped to an oxygen cylinder lay in the back of a car outside a hospital as he waited for a bed, a Reuters picture showed.
-"We never thought a second wave would hit us so hard," Kiran Mazumdar Shaw, executive chairman of the healthcare firm Biocon & Biocon Biologics, wrote in the Economic Times.
+"We never thought a second wave would hit us so hard," Kiran Mazumdar Shaw, executive chairman of healthcare firm Biocon and subsidiary Biocon Biologics, wrote in the Economic Times.

 "Complacency led to unanticipated shortages of medicines, medical supplies and hospital beds."
 Delhi Health Minister Satyendar Jain said there was a shortage of intensive care unit beds, with the city needing about 5,000 more than it could find.